oroinc/orocommerce/src/Oro/Bundle/PromotionBundle/README.md

 **<a name="add-new-filter">Add new filter</a>**

-You can create your own promotions' filtration service to apply additional restrictions based on context from context converter.
+You can create your own promotion filtration service to apply additional restrictions based on the context from the context converter.
-At first, you need to create class that implements `Oro\Bundle\RuleBundle\RuleFiltration\RuleFiltrationServiceInterface` and contains needed filtration logic.
+First, you need to create a class that implements `Oro\Bundle\RuleBundle\RuleFiltration\RuleFiltrationServiceInterface` and contains the required filtration logic.
-Secondly, define a service for this class which decorates `oro_promotion.rule_filtration.service` and accepts decorated service as parameter:
+Next, define a service for this class which decorates `oro_promotion.rule_filtration.service` and accepts the decorated service as a parameter:
 ```
     app.promotion.rule_filtration.my_filter:
         class: AppBundle\Promotion\RuleFiltration\MyFilterFiltrationService